ciel-lang/CIEL/README.md

 It is freely based on [sbcli](https://github.com/hellerve/sbcli).

-## CIEL as a library: "use" :ciel in your Lisp packages
+## CIEL as a library: "use" :ciel in your Lisp systems

 You can install and `quickload` CIEL like any other Common Lisp library.